Petaluma High School: Sexual assault controversy

+On June 2, 2018, Petaluma High School attracted great controversy when school officials cut the microphone of Lulabel Seitz, the graduating class of 2018's valedictorian, during her commencement speech, after extensive warning.

 David Rose, the assistant superintendent for student services at Petaluma City Schools, responded later, "Many of the assertions that Ms. Seitz is making do not match our perspective."

 Wildlife Museum

 Petaluma High School is the home of the Petaluma Wildlife Museum, one of the few museums in the country that is solely run by students.
 Through the Wildlife Museum, students can take classes on Wildlife Management and Museum Management.

 The Museum houses over 50 species of insects, reptiles, amphibians, and mammals.
 Thousands of people visit the Museum every year where dozens of high school students provide tours and animal education.
 Each school year, the Museum hosts several high school classes, educating over 100 teens about a variety of wildlife related subjects.
 Students take rigorous courses in Wildlife and Museum Management to learn about environmental education, wildlife biology, animal husbandry, public speaking, and museum operations and maintenance.
 Additionally, throughout the school year, student docents are responsible for animal care, museum maintenance, program development and conducting tours.